 Detox diets and cleanses are quite popular these days, especially if you’re of the Goop-y persuasion.
-And while they might seem to make sense on an intuitive level, from a science perspective, is there anything to actually back that up?
+And while they might seem to make sense on an intuitive level, from a scientific perspective, is there anything to actually back that up?
+Or is it just pseudoscientific nonsense?

 Commercial detox products tend to refer vaguely to “toxins” without actually specifying what those toxins are or the mechanism by which their detox product would help in removing them.
 There’s also no evidence showing that these undefined toxins are present in particular amounts.

 I’ll pause here for a detour to a bit of a side rant.
 Sometimes the word “chemical” is used as though it’s a 4-letter word.
 But what is a chemical, exactly?
 Wikipedia describes a chemical substance as “a form of matter having constant chemical composition and characteristic properties.”
 Good old water, H20, is a chemical.
-Oxygen (O2) is a chemical.
+The oxygen that we breathe (O2) is a chemical.
 Salt (NaCl) that you sprinkle on your food is a chemical.
 Chemical is not a bad word.
 Okay, end of rant.

 The body has many ways of getting rid of things that it doesn’t want.
 The liver, kidneys, gastrointestinal system, skin, and lungs can all join the party.
 Sometimes removal is a multi-pronged approach; for example, the liver may change the form of a compound to something that the kidneys are then able to excrete.